April 19, 2023

 Resistor Color Code Calculator

 The purpose of this tool is to interpret data from color-coded axial lead resistors.
-You can choose the number of bands and their corresponding colors to calculate the resistor's value and tolerance accurately.
+It displays the numerical value corresponding to a given color code.

 A resistor showing its different color bands